Flying ant swarmer for spring ant swarm identification in the Treasure Valley

 Warning

 Carpenter ant swarmers inside your home are a serious warning sign.
-A colony old enough to produce swarmers has likely been damaging wood in your structure for at least 2-3 years.
-Immediate professional treatment is essential.
+A colony old enough to produce swarmers has likely been chewing wood in your structure for 2 to 3 years already.
+Call us at (208) 297-7947 the day you see them.

 Carpenter Ant Swarmers (Most Concerning)

-• Significance: Indicates a mature colony potentially damaging your home's structure
+• Significance: a mature colony that may already be tunneling through your framing

 Odorous House Ant Swarmers